laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/resource-usage.md

+---
+title: 'Resource Usage'
+description: |
+  You can add encrypted secrets to applications you deploy with Gimlet.
+---

 # Resource Usage

 You can specify resource requests and limits as you can see in the `Resources` settings of deployments.

 ## Requests

 You can configure CPU and Memory requests.
 It's required to allocate resources for your application on the node.